 We've seen incentives have a positive—and negative—impact on projects.
 As a result, we may decline projects that have an incentive lower than our recommendation.
-We do not allow non-monetary incentives on public projects.
+We do not allow non-monetary incentives on Recruit projects.

 High Earners include professionals such as doctors, dentists, lawyers, etc.

 Note: Highly specialized professions (e.g. Oncologists, Surgeons, etc.) may require even higher incentives than those listed above.

 Mid-Level Earners include managers, developers, small business owners, etc.

 Low Wage Earners include retail workers, gig economy workers, etc.

 Ready to launch a new project?
 Get started here!